ag533/EvaluateArithmeticExpressionTree/README.md

 # EvaluateArithmeticExpressionTree
-This repository holds the refactored code for the Arithmetic expression tree ask.
+This repository holds the refactored code for the Arithmetic expression tree ask asked in part 2.

 ## Problem Statement :
 Apply your knowledge of good software design principles to refactor and improve the design of this code.
 Feel free to change anything in the file as part of your refactoring, apart from the final assertions that consume the tree.